 Changes in behavior: One of the primary signs of CCD is a change in how your dog interacts with humans and other dogs.
-If your older dog used to be super social and friendly, but suddenly becomes cranky, irritable or even aggressive, it could be a sign of CCD.
+If your older dog used to be super social and friendly, but suddenly seems to have separation anxiety, becomes cranky, irritable or even starts to show aggressive behavior, the underlying cause could be CCD.
 Dogs diagnosed with CCD forget the things that once brought them joy such as favorite toys or treats.

-Abnormal sleep patterns: A dog who used to be good for a full night of cuddles might start to sleep all day and wander around the house at night.
+Abnormal sleep patterns: A dog who used to be good for a full night of cuddles might start to exhibit sudden changes like sleeping all day and wandering around the house at night.
 You can try home remedies like tiring out your dog with play before bed time, or investing in a white noise machine to calm anxiety.
-But if those techniques don't work, you may need to talk to your veterinarian about medications to help an anxious older dog sleep.
+But if those behavioral changes don't work, you may need to talk to your veterinarian about medications to help an anxious older dog sleep.

-Incontinence: Sadly, one of the most common symptoms of CCD is a regression in house training.
+Incontinence: Sadly, one of the most common health problems related to CCD is a regression in house training.
 Dogs who have been using the bathroom normally might start to have more accidents in the house.
 It's not that your dog doesn't care about using the bathroom in the right place anymore — he may have just lost control of his bladder and bowels.